stytchauth/stytch-ruby/README.md

-# Stytch
+# Stytch Ruby Gem

-Welcome to the official Stytch ruby gem!
-This gem provides easy access to Stytch's API.
+The Stytch Ruby gem makes it easy to use the Stytch user infrastructure API in Ruby applications.

+It pairs well with the Stytch [Web SDK](https://www.npmjs.com/package/@stytch/stytch-js) or your own custom authentication flow.

-## Installation
+## Install

 Add this line to your application's Gemfile: